petkopara/PetkoparaCrudGeneratorBundle/README.md

 And follow the wizard steps.

 ### Available new options
-The bundle adds few new parameters to the command compared to the doctrine crud generator.
+The bundle adds few new parameters to the generate command compared to the doctrine crud generator.

 * `--with-filter` -  Whether or not to generate the filters.